Sunday 19th February is Fair Day. Come and say hi and learn more about foster care from our team of experts.

 Adopt with Barnardos.
 Open adoption gives children in foster care a new beginning.
 You can provide them with safety and stability for life.

 Many people believe the only way to adopt a child in Australia is via intercountry adoption.
 However, this is not the case.
 There are thousands of children in foster care in Australia who need a safe and secure family in which to grow and thrive by belonging to a family for life through local adoption.

-Barnardos is currently looking for prospective adoptive parents to welcome vulnerable young children aged 5-12 years into their hearts and homes.
+Barnardos is currently looking for prospective adoptive parents in NSW and ACT to welcome vulnerable young children aged 5-12 years into their hearts and homes.
 Many of these children also have brothers and sisters in the same age range and we believe siblings should be kept together wherever possible.